blocklytics/eth-data-tools/README.md

 https://docs.blocklytics.org/ethdata/introduction

-Note you will need set two environment variables:
+Note you will need to set two environment variables:

 - GOOGLE_APPLICATION_CREDENTIALS set to your json service account key.
 See [here](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-client-libraries) for how to create this
 - ETHERSCAN_API_KEY.
 Key can be created for free on https://etherscan.io